Sample the best of autumn's bounty with our top harvest holidays. From New Forest pork to Andalusian olives, this season brings ripe pickings.

 Best for...
 Pacific panoramas and exclusive pinot noir

-Nearby Boonville is a picture-perfect American town; in autumn, its shops decked with pumpkins and harvest fair.
-Have a snickerdoodle ice cream from old-fashioned parlour Paysanne and call in at the exquisitely curated Mosswood Market (café and general store) for local chutneys and classy-pricey housewares.
+Nearby Boonville is a picture-perfect American town; in autumn, its shops are decked with pumpkins and harvest fair.
+Have a snickerdoodle ice cream from old-fashioned parlour Paysanne and call in at the exquisitely curated Mosswood Market (café and general store) for local chutneys and classy housewares.

-Go glamping in the tree-lined cliffs above the surf, in luxuriously appointed safari tents (you just need a torch and a toothbrush) at Mendocino Grove, which has one of the chicest campsite bathrooms you’ll ever encounter.
+Go glamping in the tree-lined cliffs above the surf, staying in luxuriously appointed safari tents (you just need to bring a torch and a toothbrush) at Mendocino Grove, which has one of the chicest campsite bathrooms you’ll ever encounter.
 Double tents from £106 per night.